Isotta Fraschini: Today

-The marque was revived in 2022, with the announcement of a new motorsport chassis designed from scratch to compete in Sports car racing, like the centenary edition of the 24 Hours of Le Mans, under Automobile Club de l'Ouest Le Mans Hypercar rules.
+The marque was revived in 2022, and a new car was designed from scratch to compete in sports car racing, initially including the centenary edition of the 24 Hours of Le Mans, under ACO Hypercar rules.
+The car, eventually named the Tipo 6 LMH-C, was designed by Michelotto Engineering (a long-standing Ferrari motorsport partner) with aerodynamic input from Williams Advanced Engineering.